Nootropic profile

 A prodrug of modafinil that converts to its active form in the liver - provides similar wakefulness-promoting and cognitive-enhancing effects without requiring a prescription in most countries.

-The key benefits of Adrafinil include: Cognitive Enhancement, Energy, Focus, Memory, Mood, Motivation.
+The main benefits people report from Adrafinil are: Cognitive Enhancement, Energy, Focus, Memory, Mood, Motivation.

 Log in to leave a comment.